 - Carrots: A vegetable high in antioxidants that can help your dog prevent cancer.
 Carrots are also low in calories but nutrient-rich; these contain beta carotene, fiber, and vitamins A, C, and K.

 - Broccoli: Contains high amounts of nutrients, vitamins, and minerals.
 Broccoli contains fiber, folic acid, potassium, magnesium, calcium, and vitamins A and C.

-- Peas: Contains phytonutrients that can help reduce the risk for cancer.
-Peas also contain important antioxidants and is anti-inflammatory.
+- Peas: Contains phytonutrients that can help reduce the risk of cancer.
+Peas also contain important antioxidants and are anti-inflammatory.

 If you are shopping for the best dog food for your dog in supermarkets, make sure that the product you buy lists meat as its main ingredient.

 Make sure that the first ingredient listed is not a grain or other kind of carbohydrate.
 Meat meals and whole meats are excellent sources of protein for your pug.

 Avoid dog food products that use the words “by-products” or “digest”.
 Your pet pug also needs an adequate amount of fat in its diet.
 When shopping, look for products that list healthy fat, such as chicken fat and fish oil.